 When folks are on warfarin, consuming too much Vitamin K will increase the body's ability to clot.
-However, once you are off the medication there's no enhanced clotting ability by consuming too much Vitamin K. I have searched the medical literature and cannot find a report of Vitamin K consumption that has been linked to increased blood clotting.
+However, once you are off the medication that effect disappears.
+I have searched the medical literature and cannot find a report of Vitamin K consumption while NOT on warfarin that has been linked to increased blood clotting.
 You should be safe consuming greens now that you are not taking Coumadin.

-Note that the reason your doctor will want follow up blood tests is likely to test for genetic causes of blood clotting.
+It is likely that the reason your doctor will want follow up blood tests is to test for any genetic causes of blood clotting.
 We will often have a case such as yours where the blood clot is related to being immobile after surgery, but we can't test for genetic issues while people are on warfarin.
 It is possible that you could have one of these issues, but only a blood test after being off of warfarin can tell for sure.